-US judge rejects future RoundUp cancer suits deal - RFI
+US judge rejects future Roundup cancer suits deal - RFI

 "Bayer is a massive, wealthy company, and it continues to make money specifically from Roundup sales," Chhabria said.

-The three-judge panel affirmed the district court's judgment in favor of Edwin Hardeman, who blamed the chemical in Roundup for causing his NHL.
+The three-judge panel affirmed the district court's judgment in favor of Edwin Hardeman, who blamed the chemical in Roundup for causing his NHL.#photo1

 The ruling found the district court properly denied Monsanto's appeal "because evidence showed the carcinogenic risk of glyphosate was knowable at the time of Hardeman's exposure."